Salute (2016 film)

 Salute is a 2016 Pakistani biographical film directed, written and produced by Shahzad Rafique.
-The film is based on the life of martyr Aitzaz Hasan who confronted a suicide bomber, preventing his attempt to detonate a bomb in his school, saving roughly 2000 lives.
+The film is based on the life of martyr Aitzaz Hasan who confronted a suicide bomber, preventing his attempt to detonate a bomb in his school, saving 2,000 lives.
 The film stars Ali Mohtesham, Ajab Gul and Saima Noor in leading roles.

 The film was distributed by IMGC Global Entertainment and released nationwide on 2 December 2016.
 The film received positive reviews from critics but was a box-office failure.

 Plot

-The film details the life of Shaheed Aitzaz Hasan Bangash, a school boy from Hangu, Pakistan, who, on 6 January 2014 confronted a suicide bomber outside his school.
-He wrestled the terrorist to prevent him from targetting his school where some 2,000 were in attendance that day.
+The film details the life of Shaheed Aitzaz Hasan Bangash, a student from Hangu, Pakistan, who, on 6 January 2014, confronted a suicide bomber outside his school.
+He wrestled with the terrorist to prevent him from entering his school where some 2,000 students were in attendance that day.

+The Government of Pakistan posthumously bestowed upon him the Sitara-e-Shujaat (Star of Valour).